q-viper/Contour-Based-Writing/README.md

 * [Gesture based Visually Writing System: Deploy It! on Web app](https://q-viper.github.io/2020/08/28/gesture-based-visually-writing-system-web-app/)

 ## Contributions
 I will be grateful if you want to contribute to this project.
-Please follow the Controbutors.md file and add your name and handle along with what did you do there.
+Please follow the [Contributors.md](https://github.com/q-viper/Contour-Based-Writing/blob/master/Contributors.md) file for more instruction about how to.